U-Drop Inn: Architecture

 The east side of the building, commonly called the "U-Drop Inn café" has a similarly designed, three-sided, shorter version of the main tower.
 Mirroring the "Conoco" wording, it has "Café" written in the same green paint with drop shadowed lettering, and a small ornamental metal sphere perched at its top.
 Just below the tower, an outstretched metal and wooden sign, added in 1950, displays the name of the building and points towards the recessed entrance.
 This side mirrors the tiled detail found in the station side, and once had a neon "starburst" around the sign and entryway.
 Inside the café, the eastern and southern interior walls are lined with booths.
 The northern wall holds two small restrooms, with the kitchen once located in the northeastern corner.
 On the southern wall, a recessed doorway flanked by large single-paned windows led into the café's main dining room.
 The building's exterior is painted beige with dark green accents.
 On the northern facade, the original brick remains unpainted.

 In popular culture

-The 2006 Pixar computer-animated film Cars is set in the cartoon village of Radiator Springs, which was created as a composite of real landmarks and personalities encountered by Pixar artists on multiple research trips on 1200 mi of the former U.S. Route 66.
+The 2006 Pixar animated film Cars is set in the cartoon village of Radiator Springs, which was created as a composite of real landmarks and personalities encountered by Pixar artists on multiple research trips on 1200 mi of the former U.S. Route 66.
 Among the buildings and structures based on Route 66 landmarks is a version of Tower Station.
 U-Drop Inn's unique design and architecture is portrayed as an automotive body shop owned by the character Ramone, a Chevrolet Impala lowrider.